mist13/abc2xmlGUI/README.md

 For more detailed info visit [blechtrottel.net](http://blechtrottel.net/en/abc2xmlgui.html)

 ## Version History
+1.3
+Exe now finds converters in same folder
+Better detection of system locale
+Better handling of source files
+Better display of converter and Python messages

 1.2
 Input and output directories remembered
 Part of tune can be selected for conversion